 How do you Freeze Sour Pitted Cherries?

 Once you’re done cleaning the cherries, it’s time to cook and freeze them.
-I have two different methods of freezing, depending on what I intend to use my sour cherries for.
+I have two different methods of freezing depending on what I intend to use my sour cherries for.

-If you want to use the cherries a little at a time for things like in yogurt and oatmeal, freeze them on a cookie sheet in a single layer.
+If you want to use the cherries a little at a time for things like yogurt and oatmeal, freeze them on a cookie sheet in a single layer.
 Make sure you put down a silicone sheet, parchment paper, or plastic wrap first.
-If you don’t the cherries might be difficult to remove.
+If you don’t, the cherries might be difficult to remove.

-For use in baking and pies, I’ll mix them with a little sugar–just a few heaping tablespoons per 4 litre bucket of berries.
+For use in baking and pies, I’ll mix them with a little sugar–just a few heaping tablespoons per 4-litre bucket of berries.
 Enough sugar to preserve the colour, but not enough to obliterate the sour taste.
-Then I’ll package them in 2 cup and 6 cup amounts in freezer bags.
+Then I’ll package them in 2-cup and 6-cup amounts in freezer bags.

 DO YOU JUST WANT THE RECIPE WITHOUT HAVING TO SCROLL TO THE BOTTOM?